vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 composition and format of the meal was similar to that of my previous dinner.
 I also took my daily supplements as well as prescribed medications along with this meal.

+### Soft solid food for dinner on 2023-07-07 between 5 PM and 6 PM

+I had a meal of soft solid good starting 5 PM on 2023-07-07.
+The composition and format of the meal was similar to my previous two meals.
+I took two of the medications (ibuprofen and clindamycin) skipping acetaminophen + hydrocodone.

 ## Sleep